Kelly Betting with Quantum Payoff: a continuous variable approach: Conclusions and future perspectives

 \section{Conclusions and future perspectives}

 Betting (or gambling) is a practical tool for studying decision-making in face of classical uncertainty.
 The optimal betting strategy has been in the mathematical literature since the 1950s.
 Known as the classical Kelly criterion for optimal betting, it holds that under ``fair" odds and \textit{i.i.d.} repeated horse-races you should bet a fraction of capital on each horse that is proportional to the true winning probabilities of the latter in order to maximize the asymptotic growth rate of the cumulative wealth.\\ In this paper, we presented a semi-classical model describing betting scenarios where the payoff of the gambler is encoded into the internal degrees of freedom of a quantum memory element.
 We provided a translation of the classical Kelly framework into the new semi-classical playing field.
 Specifically, the invested capital was associated with the ergotropy of a single mode of the electromagnetic radiation; the losses and winning events with the attenuation and amplification processes of the just-mentioned single-mode; instead, the (random) evolution of the capital, represented by the evolution of the quantum memory, is characterized within the theoretical setting of Bosonic Gaussian channels.
 As in the classical Kelly Criterion for optimal betting, we defined the asymptotic doubling rate of the model and identified the optimal gambling strategy for fixed odds and winning probabilities.
 We carried out an accurate statistical and numerical analysis to determine the performance of the model.
-We found that if the input capital state belongs to the set of Gaussian density matrices then the best option for the gambler is to devote all her/his initial resources into coherent state amplitude.\\ A first natural problem to address is the generalization of our constructions to multimode scenarios.
-This would pave the way for the study of non-classical interference effects in betting games where the gambler can distribute her/his capital on parallel independent horse-races.
+We found that if the input capital state belongs to the set of Gaussian density matrices then the best option for the gambler is to devote all their initial resources into coherent state amplitude.\\ A first natural problem to address is the generalization of our constructions to multimode scenarios.
+This would pave the way for the study of non-classical interference effects in betting games where the gambler can distribute their capital on parallel independent horse-races.
 In particular, this happens quite often in reality \cite{williams2005information, maclean2011kelly} and the comparison across different racetrack markets is fundamental in analysing their informational efficiency.
 Moreover, since the late nineties, platforms allowing short as well as long bets have been introduced (betting exchanges).
 This allows bettors to wager against over-priced horses just as hedge fund managers can short financial contracts.
 Finding an adequate quantum setting for betting exchanges, including possibly general financial markets, would considerably extend the set of applications of our framework.
+Finally an interesting perspective is also offered by the possibility of employing the random CPT trajectory model introduced in Sec.~\ref{sec:theProtocol} to analyse the lasing effects in random materials~\cite{Wiersma2008}.